dorkamotorka/kubearmor-vault/README.md

 Since the recommended security policies only prevent the known attacks, it's important to think about how to make your service secure in future.

-This is achieved through Zero Trust Policy (ZTP) - which is another way of saying — don't trust anything by default, just the actions you specifically allow.
+This is achieved through Zero Trust Policy (ZTP) - which is another way of saying — _don't trust anything by default, just the actions you specifically allow_.

 To demonstrate this on HashiCorp Vault, let's create a custom KubeArmor policy that **ONLY** allows execution of the `/bin/vault` binary and blocks the rest.